0xWra1th/Tragic-Trojan/README.md

 Pwnage.
 Total domination of a system.
 But realistically the goal of this project is learning the basics of malware development.

+### Target and Goal

+Windows users are the target and I will attempt to create a backdoor for remote code execution.

 ### The components

    * A useful application?
 Or maybe not so useful...A game?